The Columbus Brewery District

 The Brewery District is located just to the South of Downtown Columbus and directly to the West of German Village.
 This area features a combination of redeveloped warehouses and newer build condominium options.
 It also happens to be the home base of our real estate operations!

 As you walk around the district, you’ll immerse yourself in history while surrounded by some amazing beers (well, a few!).
 Despite being called the Brewery District, there aren’t too many actual brewers still taking up residence in this area.
+The district has recently evolved, with ongoing development transforming its industrial past into a vibrant urban neighborhood.

 History of the Brewery District